timhartill/unseen_questions/README.md

     export HDATA=/path/to/misc_other

-_UQA_DIR_ is where datasets to train/evaluate our BART-based QA/Reasoning models live.
+_UQA_DIR_ is where the tsv-formatted datasets used to train/evaluate our BART-based QA/Reasoning models live.
 Each dataset is in it's own subdirectory under this and will comprose some or all of dev.tsv. train.tsv and test.tsv.

 _LDATA_ is where logs and model checkpoints go.
 Each model training run will be in it's own subdirectory under LDATA.